cjb900/ofscraper-fixes/README.md

-# ofScraper Fixes
+# ofscraper Fixes

 This repository contains utility scripts designed to help fix common issues with ofScraper installations and configurations.
 The tools provide both command-line (CLI) and graphical (GUI) interfaces to streamline the setup process.
+If you can not get this to run or have issues with the fixes not working you will have to follow the written guides in announcements on our [discord](https://discord.gg/wN7uxEVHRK) or check the logs for ofecraper to see what is failing/not working.

 ## Overview